Campbell River: Your Destination for Salmon fishing and Bear watching

 Fish close to town

 Keeping things a bit more low key?
 Head to Discovery Pier, the public boardwalk just a five-minute drive or 15-minute walk from downtown Campbell River and enjoy the relaxed community vibe.
-You can rent rods and purchase licenses right here and take advantage of the built-in rod holders and fish scales available for public use.
+You can rent rods and take advantage of the built-in rod holders and fish scales available for public use.
 Benches and wheelchair accessibility make this a great venue for all ages and abilities.
 There are also food vendors nearby.

 Learn more about salmon